 B.1 General

 The previous edition (2nd) of this publication did not include guidance for tendon porches.
 The new text includes notes for tendon porch design to be performed for strength using maximum tendon loads from the global analyses.
 For fatigue, a factor of 10 is mentioned, based on an S-N approach.
-This is expanded in this commentary section.
+This is expanded in the commentary section.

 The tendon porch and supporting structure are designed for static and dynamic tendon tensions.
-The tendon porch finite element model should be examined with the load matrix including operating-intact, extreme-intact and tendon-missing cases.
-Additional cases should be considered on an as needed basis.
+The tendon porch finite element model should be examined with the load matrix including operating-intact, extreme-intact, and tendon-missing cases.
+Additional cases should be considered on as needed basis.
 The horizontal load should be applied in the most onerous direction.
 Hydrostatic pressures should be included based on the operating draft or the extreme draft, including the effects of set down, tide, and subsidence.

 Detailed fatigue analysis should be performed with the local tendon porch and backup structure finite element model.
-The suggested procedure includes the application of six unit loads (axial, 2 shear, 2 bending, torque) to the tendon.
+The suggested procedure includes the application of six-unit loads (axial, 2 shear, 2 bending, torque) to the tendon.
 Hotspot stress data can be extracted from the model for critical locations throughout.
 The detailed fatigue analysis should incorporate the unit stress response with low frequency wave and high frequency effects such as tendon ringing, spring, and vortex-induced vibrations from the tendon design group.

 B.2 Fatigue Performance